Last updated on October 9th, 2021

 Travel Tips from an Octogenarian

-By Diana Eden, Guest Writer
+By Diana Eden, Contributing Writer

 When my handsome 39-year-old financial advisor said to me, “Well, you probably won’t be traveling much anymore,” I wondered if he had some premonition of a worldwide pandemic that would end my traveling days.
 But no, he was referring to MY AGE, as the trip I was financing was to celebrate my 80th birthday.
 In his tunnel-visioned youth, he was unwittingly relegating me to life in the rocking chair.
 Not me!
 I flat out refuse.